 I’ve said this before (and have heard others mention it as well) that there is more going on India than possibly the rest of the world combined.
 It’s a total assault on the senses in every way imaginable and unimaginable.

 I found taking the trains in India was an all-time highlight and cemented my belief that overland travel is my favourite way to get around.
-I documented my train journey with a high speed camera that can be viewed on this youtube video.
+I documented my train journey with a high speed camera.

 TT: Awesome.
 How do you find your teaching and travel opportunities?

 S: I actually found out about backpacking, as a lifestyle, during my first trip to Korea and Japan back in 2004.
 I met a few travellers approaching their 30’s who had travelled all over the world.
 I was so fascinated by their lifestyle and experiences that I started watching travel videos, reading guidebooks and researching travel related websites online.